blockchainsllc/in3-docs/docs/api-c.md

 1. CMake
 2. Curl: curl is used as transport for command-line tools.
 3. Optional: libscrypt, which would be used for unlocking keystore files using `scrypt` as KDF method.
 If it does not exist, you can still build, but it does not decrypt such keys.

 For osx `brew install libscrypt` and for debian `sudo apt-get install libscrypt-dev`.

-Incubed uses cmake for configuring:
+Incubed uses Cmake for configuring:

 ```c
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release .. && make
 make install
 ```

 ### CMake Options

 #### CMD